human-solutions/reactive-signals/README.md

 - [A personal note & the future of reactive-signals](#a-personal-note-&-the-future-of-reactive-signals)

-reactive-signals is a dx-first scope-based finegrained reactive system.
-It is based on the excellent ideas in [leptos_reactive](https://crates.io/crates/leptos_reactive) but is written from scratch in order to provide the simplest API and mental model possible for developers.
+reactive-signals is a dx-first scope-based fine grained reactive system.
+It is based on the excellent ideas in [leptos_reactive](https://crates.io/crates/leptos_reactive) but is written from scratch to provide the simplest API and mental model possible for developers.

 > This documentation assumes that you know [Leptos](https://crates.io/crates/leptos) and are familiar